And Millions Will Die: Production

 The film was a feature-length pilot for a proposed television series called "E-Force", about a crack environmental detective unit trying to track down those responsible for a poison gas attack.
 The villain Kessler was played by Viennese-born actor Joseph Furst, who was a regular on Australian TV and films.
-Make-up artist Patricia Glassup is the mother of the late INXS frontman Michael Hutchence.
+Make-up artist Pat Hutchence is the mother of the late INXS frontman Michael Hutchence.